 - Common knowledge of the wave: Eventually, ease of access, media, and word-of-mouth make a wave famous.
 Hotels, surf camps, roads, and boats make the wave easily accessible to anyone who wants to visit.

 Fiji is home to many surf paradise waves that fall firmly into category number 3, with a wave called Cloudbreak being the most iconic.
+If you want to get to the level of conquering waves like this, check out Ombe.)
 On any given day, there are hundreds of surfers vying for a chance to surf Cloudbreak–even in subpar conditions.
 While Cloudbreak is beyond my ability, I surf at nearby friendlier waves… that are also often overrun with crowds.